 3. Check the organizational charts:

 Check the local urban plans to make sure that the land you are considering buying is zoned for the use you want (residential, commercial, industrial).
-Some land may be in areas with agricultural or industrial zoning, which may prevent it from being developed for residential or commercial properties.
+Some land may be in areas with agricultural or industrial plans, which may hinder its development for residential or commercial real estate.

-Don't hesitate to consult real estate experts such as architects and developers.
+Don't hesitate to consult real estate experts such as architects and real estate developers.
 They may have insight into market trends and opportunities that may not be obvious to new investors.

 5. Consider additional costs:

-When choosing land, don't limit your calculations to just the purchase price.
+When choosing land, don't limit your calculations to the purchase price alone.
 There may be additional costs such as land preparation costs, building permits, or infrastructure costs.
 Make sure these costs are part of your financial study of the project.

-Before purchasing land, a geological study should be conducted to check the soil.
+Before purchasing the land, a geological study should be conducted to examine the soil.
 The presence of unbuildable soil may result in additional costs for foundation work, or may lead to delays in the project.